ctfer-io/ctfd-chall-manager/webdocs/introduction/getting-started/_index.md

 ## Goal

 In this tutorial, we will create a `dynamic_iac` challenge, a new challenge type introduced by the plugin.
 We will create a challenge where each player gets their own instance.
-We want an instance to cost 2 mana units, must be destroyed after 10 minutes without a maximum due date.
+We want an instance without mana cost, must be destroyed after 10 minutes without a maximum due date.

 {{% alert title="Note" color="primary" %}}
 If you are unfamiliar with the new attributes of the `dynamic_iac` challenge type, please refer to the related [design](/docs/ctfd-chall-manager/design).
 For guidance on maintenance operations (e.g., modifying challenge attributes), please refer to the relevant [guides](/docs/ctfd-chall-manager/guides).
 For details on the Infra-as-Code scenario, consult the appropriate [documentation](/docs/chall-manager/challmaker-guides).